pyomeca/bioptim/README.md

 ## The variable scaling

 The scaling applied to the optimization variables determines how they are represented within the `OptimalControlProgram`.
 The goal is to keep all variables in the optimization problem within an order of magnitude close to 1, which improves numerical conditioning and solver performance.
-This applies to `x_scaling`, `xdot_scaling`, and `u_init` parameters.
+This applies to `x_scaling`, `xdot_scaling`, and `u_scaling` parameters.
 If the expected value of a variable is of order `0.1`, then the scaling factor should be `0.1` to bring the variable closer to `O(1)`, as `0.1 / 0.1 = 1`.
+Bioptim will apply the scaling to all initial guesses and bounds entered by the user automatically.
+However, the target in objectives and constraints should be scaled by the user (see Issue Scaling of targets #848 ).

+To summarize, the user treat with what we call the "scaled" variables, i.e. the variables with physical dimensions, but the optimization problem is solved with the "unscaled" decision variables, i.e. the variables without physical meaning.

 ### Class `VariableScalingList`